ibmresilient/resilient-community-apps/fn_cve_search/README.md

 #About This Package

-This Common Vulnerability Exposures function provides a way to search vulnerabilities from CVE Database,
+This Common Vulnerability Exposures function provides a way to search for vulnerabilities from CVE Database,
      function offers below mentioned ways to search for vulnerabilities.

 * Browse
 * Search
 * Specific CVE ID
 * Last 30 CVE's
-* Database Information
+* CVE Database Information

 For More Information see https://www.circl.lu/services/cve-search/